ryancdickson/crp-staging/content/index.md

 -  Except for Externally-operated CAs, when CAs in the hierarchy are assessed against:
     -  **only a single audit scheme** (e.g., all CAs in the hierarchy are only assessed against the WebTrust scheme), they MUST fall under a single audit scope (i.e., represented in a single WebTrust Assurance Report) for the assessed criteria (e.g., (1) WebTrust Principles and Criteria for Certification Authorities, (2) WebTrust Principles and Criteria for Certification Authorities - Network Security, (3) WebTrust Principles and Criteria for Certification Authorities - SSL Baseline, or (4) WebTrust for CA - Extended Validation - SSL).
     -  **multiple audit schemes** (e.g., some CAs are assessed against the WebTrust scheme and others are assessed against the ETSI scheme), all CAs assessed against each respective scheme MUST fall under a single audit scope for that scheme (i.e., all ETSI-assessed CAs are represented in a single ETSI Audit Attestation Letter, and all WebTrust CAs are represented in a single WebTrust Assurance Report) for the assessed criteria.

+For each incident reported in an ETSI Audit Attestation Letter or WebTrust Assurance Report, auditors SHOULD opine that (1) the scope, impact, and root cause of incidents are accurately and fairly stated in the publicly-disclosed incident reports, and (2) that the corresponding actions taken by the CA Owner (a) satisfactorily address those root causes and (b) meaningfully reduce likelihood of the issue’s recurrence.

 #### 1.4.2.
 Ad-Hoc Audits